korpsvart/TabMaker/readme.md

 ### recursivePositionSearch

+This function recursively finds valid voicings for the chord.
+At first, it performs some checks:
+- voicing completeness (checks if it contains all the chord tones, with the exception of the fifth for a tetrade)
+- search for more extended version of the chord (if completeness is guaranteed and there are free guitar strings left to analyze)
+- barre voicing (if there are more than four fretted notes)

+Then it searches for new notes by calling "findNextPositions", which finds all possible frets to be played on the next string.
+Each valid position is added to the current voicing and "findNextPositions" is recursively called the on the updated voicing.

 ### findNextPositions

-This function returns the next candidate positions (on the next string) (POSITION OF WHAT????????????????), based on the following principles:
+This function returns the next candidate note positions (on the next string), based on the following principles:
 - fret distance is not greater than two frets, compared to "lastPosition" fret (actually, the fret chosen for the previously examined string)
 - note is different from "lastNote" (at least the note or the octave must be different ???????????????????'??)
 - the distance from "minFret" is not greater than four frets (the distance from the first fret considered and the actual one must not exceed four)
 - the notes belong to the chord (the tones of the chord are gathered in "chordNotes")
 - special exceptional rules applies for the zero fret (open string) (WHICH ONES???????????????????)

-Notice that this function does not perform a perfect check on the chords playability: it only excludes the ones which are obviously not playable.
+Notice that this function does not perform a perfect check on chords playability: it only excludes the ones which are obviously not playable.
 The in-depth check will be done by the "checkFeasible" function.

 ### sortVoicings